Observatory-Sciences/aravis-detector/docs/user/tutorials/build.md

 ### Install Odin Control

-The use of a virtual python is recommended but not necessary:
+The use of a virtual python is highly recommended:

 ```shell
 cd $MAIN_DIR